-From shearing sheep to sailing around the world solo: inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly
+From shearing sheep to sailing around the world solo: Inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly

 ‘The project is much more expensive than I expected,’ he says candidly.
 ‘So I really hope I find a sponsor.
 That would help a lot.’

-Ever-positive, he still spins this as somewhat of a benefit, ‘I know the boat perfectly now.
+Ever-positive, he still views this as somewhat of a benefit: ‘I know the boat perfectly now.
 Every corner, every cable.
 Everything.’

 He’s been conducting an in-depth analysis of previous entrant’s breakages and failures in order to preempt them, and is looking forward to his 4000 mile qualifying sail, during which he’ll fine tune the vessel and brush up his ‘rusty’ celestial navigation.

 ‘It’s not rocket science, just repetition, repetition.
-It’s hard to train on land, so it’ll be good to get on the water and get that skill back on the top of the pile.’
+It’s hard to train on land, so it’ll be good to get on the water and get that skill back to the top of the pile.’

 Etienne Messikommer’s road to the Golden Globe Race